cameraui/docs/notifications/index.md

 - **This device.** On a phone, tap **Sync this device** once to start receiving push.
 In the desktop app, this switches native notifications on or off for that computer alone.
 - **Quiet hours.** Silence non-critical alerts during a daily window.
 Critical alerts still come through, and the in-app list stays current.
 - **System notifications.** Alerts about camera.ui itself: server and app updates, plugin updates, and a plugin crashing or recovering.
 Each one has its own switch.[^admin]
 - **Plugin notifications.** Alerts that plugins send, such as a camera going offline or storage filling up.
 You can switch each plugin on or off.
+Tapping a camera offline or online alert opens that camera's log, where the reason for the outage is usually shown.
 - **Devices.** The phones and other targets your alerts go to.
 Rename one, switch **Active** off to pause it, or remove it to unregister it for good.

 ## What each camera alerts you about